 Different editors use different terms for the types of editing involved in producing a novel.
 I’m going to use the terms I use in my own practice.
-If you’re curious to see how it all fits together, check out the stages of editorial revision chart on my website.
+If you’re curious to see how it all fits together, check out Types of Editing: A Practical Guide.

-As its name implies, a developmental edit (also often called a content, structural, or substantive edit) focuses on the content of your book—the story.
-You can expect to make significant revisions or even completely overhaul your manuscript during the course of a content edit.
+As its name implies, a developmental edit (also often called a content, structural, or story edit) focuses on the heart of your book—the story.
+You can expect to make significant revisions or even completely overhaul your manuscript during the course of a developmental edit.

-Line editing focuses on the language you use to tell the story.
-(My line edits transcend and include copy editing, which I don’t typically offer as a separate service.)
+Line editing and copyediting focus on the language you use to tell the story.
 You get extensive edits and comments designed to polish your writing, strengthen your individual voice and style, and raise the quality of your prose.

 Choose the right level of editing

 There’s no one-size-fits-all answer to which type of edit will prove to be pivotal for your manuscript.
-That’s why I always begin the process with a complimentary sample assessment.
-A sample assessment helps me understand the amount and type of work your manuscript needs.
+That’s why I always begin the process with an initial consultation at no obligation to you.
+This assessment helps me understand the amount and type of work your manuscript needs.

-During a sample assessment, I’ll look over your manuscript as a whole and edit a small sample at the line editing level.
+During a consultation, I’ll look over your manuscript and edit a small sample at the line editing level.
 We’ll talk about your editing and publishing goals for the book, your writing and revision process, and the story itself.
-If it’s apparent that your book isn’t quite ready for editing, I’ll recommend alternatives to help you get your manuscript where it needs to be.
+If it’s apparent that your book isn’t ready for editing, I’ll recommend alternatives to help you get your manuscript where it needs to be.

 Why you shouldn’t try to have it all